bnossum/midgetv/README.md

 ### Overall goal

 Make a tiny RISC-V core for the ice40 family FPGAs.
-The core should be just powerfull enough to be usable in my own projects.
+The core should be just powerful enough to be usable in my own projects.
 The core should be reasonable well debugged, so others can use it.

 ### Overall results